 You're stranded on an island with only one board game.
 What game?

 How do you keep track of your training?

 If you weren't a trail runner, what do you think you'd be doing instead?

-LAST QUESTION: What is the single biggest adjustment you've made to your training regimen over the years that's elevated you from good to great?
+LAST QUESTION: What’s the single biggest adjustment you made to your training regimen that elevated you from good to great?

 For exclusive access to all of our fitness, gear, adventure, and travel stories, plus discounts on trips, events, and gear, sign up for Outside+ today.